How SAFE Notes Affect Your 409A Valuation

 If your cap table has a mix of pre-money and post-money SAFEs — common for startups that raised over multiple periods — the 409A appraiser needs each SAFE document to determine the form.
 Section 1(d) of the standard YC SAFE document specifies whether it is pre- or post-money.
 Do not rely on the term sheet or the founder's memory; the actual executed SAFE is the only source of truth.

-The Two Main Methods for Valuing SAFE Notes in a 409A
+What Are the Two Main Methods for Valuing SAFE Notes in a 409A?

-Method 2: Convert SAFEs at their cap and model as preferred.
-Some appraisers simplify the analysis by treating each SAFE as if it has already converted into preferred stock at the SAFE cap.
-This avoids the modeling complexity of a contingent convertible class but can materially overstate or understate common stock value depending on the relationship between the SAFE cap and the company's implied total equity value.
-This shortcut is acceptable for pre-revenue companies with one or two small SAFEs where the modeling difference is immaterial; for stacked-SAFE situations with multiple caps and post-money forms, the AICPA Practice Aid is clear that the SAFE should be modeled according to its actual conversion terms.
+Some appraisers simplify by treating each SAFE as if it has already converted at the SAFE cap.
+This is acceptable for pre-revenue companies with one or two small SAFEs where the modeling difference is immaterial.
+For stacked-SAFE situations with multiple caps and post-money forms, the AICPA Practice Aid requires modeling the actual conversion terms — not the simplified conversion-at-cap shortcut.

-The practical implication: if your 409A report is silent on the SAFE methodology, ask.
-A defensible report explicitly states which method was used and why, including a sensitivity analysis if the choice between Method 1 and Method 2 produces a materially different common stock FMV.
-A report that simply lists outstanding SAFEs in the cap table summary but does not explain how they were modeled has a defensibility gap that an IRS examiner will probe.
+If your 409A report is silent on SAFE methodology, ask.
+A defensible report states which method was used and why, and includes a sensitivity analysis if the choice materially affects common stock FMV.
+A report that lists SAFEs in the cap table but does not explain how they were modeled has a defensibility gap an IRS examiner will probe.

-When the recent transaction is a SAFE rather than a priced round, the backsolve calibrates against the SAFE's investment amount and conversion terms instead of a per-share price.
-This is technically more complex than a priced-round backsolve because:
+When SAFEs are the only recent equity transaction, the OPM backsolve calibrates against the SAFE's investment amount and conversion terms rather than a fixed per-share price.
+This is more complex than a priced-round backsolve for three reasons:

-• The SAFE has no fixed conversion price.
-The implied price-per-share depends on the cap and the future round dynamics, both of which are uncertain at the valuation date.
+- No fixed conversion price.
+The implied price-per-share depends on the cap and future round dynamics, both uncertain at the valuation date.

-• The MFN clause may interact with later SAFEs.
-If a later SAFE closes at a lower cap, earlier SAFEs may automatically reset to the lower cap under their most-favored-nation provision — an issue the appraiser must check by reviewing the actual SAFE documents.
+- MFN interaction.
+If a later SAFE closes at a lower cap, earlier SAFEs may automatically reset under their most-favored-nation provision — the appraiser must review each SAFE document.

-• The cap may not reflect arm's length pricing.
-Friends-and-family SAFEs frequently carry caps that are 30–50% below what an arm's length investor would have demanded; the appraiser should apply a calibration adjustment when calibrating to such SAFEs.
+- Non-arm's-length caps.
+Friends-and-family SAFEs often carry caps 30–50% below what an arm's-length investor would have accepted; the appraiser should apply a calibration adjustment.

 Do you need to disclose SAFE notes to your 409A appraiser?